JakobusvanderMerwe/JakobusvanderMerwe/README.md

 Welcome to my public profile!
 This includes examples and certificates of my current journey in learning how to become a software developer, with zero previous experience.

 Im currently working on understanding the basics of software development.
-Im currently learning from a site called Learn Enough (by Hartle) - the courses have been great for someone that has no prior experience
+Im currently learning from a site called Learn Enough (by Hartle) - the courses have been great for someone that has no prior experience.
 I'm looking for help to obtain an official certificate from a recognized institute - any suggestions?
 You can reach me on vandermerwej06@gmail.com